 The obliques, which run along the sides of your core, are essential for rotational movements.
 The obliques work together to help you bend side-to-side, rotate your torso from left to right, and assist with flexing your spine.
 Having strong obliques also helps to protect your spine.
 Strengthening your obliques by training them at least several times a week is excellent for your overall health and continued ease of mobility as you age.

 There are many oblique exercises, but sometimes too many options are the enemy of simplicity.
 I love promoting exercises that, while challenging, are simple to do and require little or no equipment.
-Exercises that are simple and easy to access will always be ones that you’re more apt to perform routinely, and of course, you’re going to see and feel results through consistency.
+Exercises that are simple and easy to access will always be ones that you’re more apt to perform routinely, and of course, you’ll see and feel results through consistency.

 Side bends can improve your spinal mobility and help increase the strength and flexibility of the low back and the abdominals.
 Side bends can be performed without additional weight to start or as a warm-up exercise.
-Once you’re ready to begin strengthening and building those oblique muscles further, you can add a set of dumbbells to increase the weight and resistance.
+Once you’re ready to strengthen and build those oblique muscles further, you can add a set of dumbbells to increase the weight and resistance.